Cash flow is the lifeblood of your business. Without a regular flow of money into your business, you could be forced to shut down operations.

 She slipped out of her meeting while speaking to me.
 Over the phone, she gave me directions to her family’s cash drawer and told me to pull the payment from their private cash stash.
 Thanks to that phone call, I got paid and her home was cleaned on schedule.
 Problem solved for both of us.

-Get Out In Front
+Get Out In Front With Monthly Billing

 To move from playing catch up to getting out in front of cash flow issues, you will have to re-work your payment and collections policies.
 The first policy change is to no longer accept checks or cash.